-Generally speaking, the sight of stray cats wandering aimlessly around the neighborhood is nothing special for most of the time.
+Generally speaking, the sight of stray cats wandering aimlessly around the neighborhood is nothing special most of the time.
 However, it's going to be a different story if one of those felines decides to move into your yard.
 While certain house owners, especially cat lovers, could welcome the kitty, others might feel annoyed by the constant meowing, stalking,...
-With the steady increase of stray cat population, the issue of what to do with a stray cat that won't leave receive a lot of attention in recent years.
+With the steady increase of stray cat population, the issue of what to do with a stray cat that won't leave receives a lot of attention in recent years.

 You happen to have a stray feline that wants to turn your yard into its home and have no idea how to react to it?
 If that is the case, this article is for you.
 Down below, you would be introduced to virtually everything that you must keep in mind while facing invasive stray cats.